HostiFi/cash-register-pi/README.md

 From the team that brought you <a href="https://hostifi.net" target="_blank">HostiFi</a>, introducing...

 # Cash Register Pi
-"I noticed a trend on a Twitter - people like to post screenshots of their Stripe notifications blowing up with payments on launch day.
+I noticed a trend on a Twitter - people like to post screenshots of their Stripe notifications blowing up with payments on launch day.
 It's a great feeling when months of hard work pays off and the internet rains money upon you.
-Now you can get that same dopamine rush but with customizable sound effects like "ka-ching" or Drake lyrics." -Reilly Chase
+Now you can get that same dopamine rush but with customizable sound effects like "ka-ching" or Drake lyrics.

-Raspberry Pi audio alerts for Stripe events

-For those of us who have online businesses, money is just a number moving over the internet into our bank accounts.
-It happens quietly and automatically each day.
-Maybe it would be fun to have some sounds to remind us about it.

-Cash Register Pi will play sounds/ka-ching.mp3 for each new charge.succeeded event, and sounds/squad-goin-up.mp3 for each new customer.subscription.created event.

 # Installation Instructions
 This was tested on a Raspberry Pi 2 B, but should work on others.